rohanChv/Java_Learning/Java_DataTypes_Arrays_Type_Casting/DataTypes/README.md

 Hello !
 I have started Learning Java.(Again ...)
 First we are learning about the Data Types
 We need the primitive data types to Store the data as per the type of variable.
-This is needed as Java is strongly typed Language there are 8 primitive types of data
+This is needed as Java is strongly typed Language there are 8 primitive data types

 ## <u>Integer Type :</u>